-Susan Froetschel joined the YaleGlobal staff in December 2005.
-Before that, she was a Bass Tutor-in-Residence at the Yale Writing Center and was appointed to the Yale School of Art design faculty to assist second-year graduate graphic design students with thesis development and writing from 2000 to 2005.
-She also taught magazine writing and literary journalism at Southern Connecticut State University for seven years.
-In addition to copy-editing for Self, House Beautiful and Esquire magazines in New York City, Froetschel was a reporter for a daily newspaper in Sitka, Alaska.
-She has written articles and opinion essays for numerous magazines and newspapers.
-She studied journalism at Penn State, and her master’s degree in public administration is from Harvard’s Kennedy School of Government.
+Susan Froetschel joined the YaleGlobal staff as assistant editor in December 2005.
+Before that, she was a Bass Tutor-in-Residence at the Yale Writing Center and was appointed to the Yale School of Art graphic design faculty as a writing critic from 2000 to 2005.
+She also taught magazine writing and literary journalism at Southern Connecticut State University for seven years and has written numerous articles and opinion essays for magazines and newspapers.
+She studied journalism at Pennsylvania State University, and her master’s degree in public administration is from Harvard’s Kennedy School of Government.

-Froetschel is the author of five mystery novels about families who question public policies that most take for granted.
-The most recent novels, Fear of Beauty and Allure of Deceit are set in rural Afghanistan.
+Froetschel is the author of five novels, including Fear of Beauty and Allure of Deceit, both set in rural Afghanistan.
 Her work has been recognized by the Military Writers Society of America, Mystery Writers of America and the Middle East Outreach Council.
-She is co-editor of World Connected: Globalization in the 21st Century.

 He is the author of Bound Together: How Traders, Preachers, Adventurers and Warriors Shaped Globalization (Yale University Press, 2007) Chinese, French, Korean, Japanese, Italian, Portuguese and Turkish translations of the book have been published.
 He is also the author of Brother Enemy: The War After the War and coauthor of over a dozen books on Asian politics, security and foreign policy including Soldiers and Stability in Southeast Asia and The Political Economy of Foreign Policy In Southeast Asia, The International Relations of Asia and Encyclopaedia of Global Studies.
 He co-edited, with Strobe Talbott, The Age of Terror: America and the World After September 11.

-Chanda writes a fortnightly column “Bound Together” in India’s Businessworld magazine and Singapore Straits Times and a monthly column for Times of India.
-He is a member of the editorial board of GlobalAsia, New Global Studies Journal.
-He is a member of the Advisory Council for the Center for Northeast Asian Policy Studies at the Brookings Institution.
+Chanda has written columns for Businessworld, Singapore Straits Times and Times of India.
+He is a member of the editorial board of GlobalAsia, New Global Studies Journal. and the Advisory Council for the Center for Northeast Asian Policy Studies at the Brookings Institution.

-He is the recipient of the Shorenstein Award for 2005, which honors a journalist not only for a distinguished body of work, but also for the particular way it has helped an American audience understand the complexities of Asia.
-It is presented jointly by the Shorenstein Forum at Stanford and the Shorenstein Center on the Press, Politics, and Public Policy at Harvard University.
+He is the 2005 recipient of the Shorenstein Award, honoring his distinguished body of work in journalism for helping an American audience understand the complexities of Asia, jointly presented by the Shorenstein Forum at Stanford and the Shorenstein Center on the Press, Politics, and Public Policy at Harvard University.